Ansgar: Death and legacy

 Ansgar was buried in Bremen in 865.
 His successor as archbishop, Rimbert, wrote the Vita Ansgarii.
 He noted that Ansgar wore a rough hair shirt, lived on bread and water, and showed great charity to the poor.
 Adam of Bremen attributed the Vita et miracula of Willehad (first bishop of Bremen) to Ansgar in Gesta Hammenburgensis ecclesiæ; Ansgar is also the reputed author of a collection of brief prayers Pigmenta (ed.
 J. M. Lappenberg, Hamburg, 1844).
 Pope Nicholas I declared Ansgar a saint shortly after the missionary's death.
 The first actual missionary in Sweden and the Nordic countries (and organizer of the Catholic church therein), Ansgar was later declared "Patron of Scandinavia".

 Relics are located in Hamburg in two places: St. Mary's Cathedral (Ger.: Domkirche St. Marien) and St. Ansgar's and St. Bernard's Church (Ger.: St. Ansgar und St. Bernhard Kirche).

 Statues of Bishop Ansgar stand in Hamburg, Copenhagen and Ribe, as well as a stone cross at Birka.
-His feast day (Lesser Festival) is 3 February, as it is in the Church of England and the Episcopal Church.
+His feast day (Lesser Festival) is 3 February, as it is in the Church of England, the Episcopal Church, and the Evangelical Lutheran Church in America.